ethereum/EIPs/EIPS/eip-signTypedData.md

 <!-- "If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP. -->

 Signing data is a solved problem if all we care about are bytestrings.
 Unfortunately in the real world we care about complex meaningful messages.
-Mapping these to bytestrings is an error prone process.
-This standard
+Hashing structured data is non-trivial and errors result in loss of the security properties of the system.

+As such, the adage "don't roll your own crypto" applies.
+Instead, a peer-reviewed well-tested standard method needs to be used.
+This EIP aims to be that standard.

 ## Abstract

 <!-- A short (~200 word) description of the technical issue being addressed. -->

-This is a standard for hashing and signing of typed structured data (as opposed to bytestrings).
-A new RPC call, web3 function and Solidity features is added.
-A reference and optimized implementation in EVM is given.
+This is a standard for hashing and signing of typed structured data as opposed to bytestrings.

+* A specification of structured data similar to and compatible with Solidity structs.
+* A safe hashing algorithm for instances of those structures.
+* Safe inclusion of those instances in the set of signable messages.
+* A new RPC call `eth_signTypedData`.
+* An optimized implementation of the hashing algorithm in EVM.
+* An extension to the Solidity language.

 ## Motivation